 STEP 3.
 Bake.

-Pour the batter into two well-greased and floured 9 inch cake pans or one 9 x 13 inch pan (homemade cake release can also be used instead of baking spray).
+Pour the batter into two well-greased and floured 9-inch cake pans (homemade cake release can also be used instead of baking spray).

 When the cake is fully cooled, prepare the frosting.

 How do you grate carrots for carrot cake?